tg-watchdog/docs/docs/privacy.md

 The data we will collect when in the CAPTCHA process (and why) are listed below:

 - Your Telegram account public information, including but not limited to your unique ID, username, full name and avatar.
 It can help us to identify different users to contact you directly, mark CAPTCHA results, and make sure the CAPTCHA request is sent from Telegram but not other ways.
 - Your CAPTCHA result ticket.
-Our CAPTCHA carrier is Friendly Captcha, which will observe your behaviour, issue verification results and help us to complete CAPTCHA verification.
-[Click here](https://friendlycaptcha.com/privacy/) to check out legal statements of information processing by Friendly Captcha.
+Our CAPTCHA carrier is Cloudflare Turnstile, which will observe your behaviour, issue verification results and help us to complete CAPTCHA verification.
+[Click here](https://www.cloudflare.com/privacypolicy/) to check out legal statements of information processing by Cloudflare.

 Please remember that the information that Telegram Watchdog can fetch is the information you choose to be public in Telegram.
 Check your Telegram account's privacy settings if you want to hide that information from Telegram Watchdog, and it will not affect Telegram Watchdog.
 Please note that some data, like your first name or unique ID, cannot be set as private to Telegram Watchdog.